-Electrical systems operate based on fundamental parameters that define how electricity flows and interacts with various components.
-The key electrical parameters include voltage, current, resistance, and power.
-Let's explore each of these in detail.
+Introduction: Electrical systems function based on fundamental parameters that define the behavior of electricity as it flows through various components.
+The key electrical parameters include voltage, current, resistance, and power, each playing a crucial role in circuit operation.
+Understanding these parameters helps in designing, analyzing, and troubleshooting electrical systems efficiently.
+This guide explores these essential electrical parameters, their significance, and real world applications in various electrical systems.
 ELECTRICAL PARAMETERS: a) Electrical Voltage Voltage is the electrical force that moves electrons through a conductor.
 It is also called Electro Motive Force (EMF) as it pushes electrons within a circuit.
 The unit of voltage is volts (V).
-Example: A 230V power supply provides the force needed to operate household electrical appliances. b) Electric Current Electric current is the flow rate of electrons through a conductor.
-It is measured in Amperes (A).
-Example: When you switch on a fan, an electric current flows through the circuit, powering the motor inside. c) Resistance Resistance is ...
+Example: A 230V power supply provides the force needed to operate household electrical appliances. ...

 Welcome to FM Techie!
 A blog for Facility Managers, Engineers, and teams, offering insights on maintaining Diesel Generators, Transformers, UPS, STPs and more.
 We cover facility management, property management, soft services, safety, and provide SOPs, checklists, and logs helping you manage facilities efficiently and safely.